 clubs to build ramps or make minor repairs on an as needed basis.
 AIM seeks dedicated

 groups to volunteer their "me for this need.

 Fax: (864) 225-0349

 Diligent Hands/Gratuitous Hearts

-The mission of EmmanuWheel is to provide wheelchair ramps and home modifications (widening of doors, lowering of sinks, door knobs, cabinets, etc.) to wheelchair bound individuals who cannot afford the cost of such modifications.
+The mission of EmmanuWheel is to provide wheelchair ramps and home modifications (widening of doors, lowering of sinks, door knobs, cabinets, etc.) to people who use wheelchairs who cannot afford the cost of such modifications.

 566 Rawl Road,

 Home Builders Association of South Carolina